tv2-oss/bifrost-gateway-controller/doc/extended-configuration-w-policy-attachments.md

 ![Extension through policy attachment](images/policy-attachment.png)

-Note, that the illustration show a policy being attached to a `Gateway`s resource, but the approach is similar for other gateway API resources like `HTTPRoute`.
+Note, that the illustration shows a policy being attached to a `Gateway`s resource, but the approach is similar for other gateway API resources like `HTTPRoute`.